gferreira/xTools4/docs/_reference/measurement-scales-tresholds.md

 Measurement validation
 ----------------------
+{: .mt-4 }

-Based on the scale and treshold values, a measurement can be in one of three categories in relation to its reference value.
-Each category is represented by a different color.
+Based on its treshold value, a scale can be in one of three value ranges in relation to its reference value.

+Each value range can be represented by a different color, allowing visual validation in tables with multiple scales and measurements.

 <table class='table table-hover'>
   <tr>
+    <th>range</th>
     <th>color</th>
     <th>meaning</th>
   </tr>
   <tr>
+    <td>equal</td>
     <td class='blue'>blue</td>
-    <td>equal to</td>
+    <td>equal to the reference value</td>
   </tr>
   <tr>
+    <td>within</td>
     <td class='green'>green</td>
-    <td>different but within treshold</td>
+    <td>different from the reference value, but within the treshold for this scale</td>
   </tr>
   <tr>
+    <td>beyond</td>
     <td class='red'>red</td>
-    <td>different and beyond treshold</td>
+    <td>different from the reference value, and beyond the treshold for this scale</td>
   </tr>
 </table>